 And within each of those things comes more decisions…website…are you going custom or template?
 WordPress?
 Squarespace?
 Wix?
 What’s your URL?
 Social Media, where will you focus?
 Twitter, facebook, Instagram, TikTok?
 Email list…gmail, mailchimp, convertkit?

-Today I wanna run through three easy ways to quiet the noise in your noggin, so you can really get you to a place where you feel like you have the power to run your business however you want!
+Today I wanna run through three easy ways to quiet the noise in your noggin, so you can really get to a place where you feel like you have the power to run your business however you want!

 I’m about to take a ton of pressure off you, so get ready to feel relieved.

 You don’t have to do it like anyone else.
 We all throw around the word authentic like it’s going out of style, but this is a time where you can really embrace your authenticity.

 When I first decided to be a coach I felt like I needed to fit the mold.
 I needed to get those super clean stock images of white iPads and MacBooks or whatever.
 I can’t even really describe it.
 I just thought I needed to look a certain way.